glondu/belenios/doc/Continuous_Integration.md

 ### Using a fixed version of Ocaml

 We [noticed](https://github.com/glondu/belenios/pull/2#issuecomment-423271172) that Docker image `ocaml/opam2:debian-9` regularly gets re-built using a different version of OCaml (it is a kind of `latest` tag for the debian distribution).
-Some of these builds containe a version of OCaml that breaks the build script.
+Some of these builds contain a version of OCaml that breaks the build script.
 So, in order to use an image that always has a version of OCaml that we know works, we stabilize the version number used, by using an image name that mentions precisely the OCaml version used, for example `ocaml/opam2:debian-9-ocaml-4.06` instead of just `ocaml/opam2:debian-9`.

 ### Recap of total execution durations